 As such, non-R&D specific capabilities play a significant harmonizing role in enabling knowledge creation and even commercialisation.
-For example, Bell (2006) holds that "R&D leaves out many other S&T [science and technology] activities and capabilities that play centrally important roles in creatively exploiting knowledge for economic, social and political aims (e.g. a wide variety of design and engineering activities)."
-A firm can also innovate through the "intensive use of existing knowledge generated by innovation activities in a specific sector."
-Garcia-Torres and Hollanders (2009) hold that the flow of informal knowledge is continuously improved and is accessible by all firms and could have "an impact on the overall innovation performance of a sector...[In fact, the] flow of informal knowledge is being constantly renewed and ...is accessible to all firms."
-Hartmann and Hartmann (2016) hold that informal innovation is also prevalent within the operational environment of large organizations as well.
+For example, Bell (2006)93 holds that "R&D leaves out many other S&T [science and technology] activities and capabilities that play centrally important roles in creatively exploiting knowledge for economic, social and political aims (e.g. a wide variety of design and engineering activities)."94 A firm can also innovate through the "intensive use of existing knowledge generated by innovation activities in a specific sector."95 Garcia-Torres and Hollanders (2009) hold that the flow of informal knowledge is continuously improved and is accessible by all firms and could have "an impact on the overall innovation performance of a sector...[In fact, the] flow of informal knowledge is being constantly renewed and ...is accessible to all firms."96 While one would expect such informal innovation to be dominant in smaller formal firms, Hartmann and Hartmann (2016) hold that informal innovation is also prevalent within the operational environment of large organizations as well.97 https://oui2016.exordo.com/files/papers/15/initial_draft/OUI_2016.pdf.